santiago-webdev/Zettelpy/README.md

 basically because it's written mostly in Python, but there's some functions that I find easier to automate with shell scripting

-By default it uses markdown and it's not necessary to type the extension, and it will ignore it if you put other extension.
+By default it uses markdown and it's not necessary to type the extension, if you specify the extension another note with that extension will be created

 *Additional notes:*
 - I think this cli only works in Mac and Linux.